A FAMILY FAMILIAR WITH THE PAIN OF TRAFFICKING

 To Ananya’s horror, married life was not anything like what she had expected or been told.
 Her new husband moved them from place to place every two weeks, locking Ananya in the rooms they rented and feeding her very little.
 One evening, he told her to gather up her belongings because they were going to India.
 When they arrived at the border, he smuggled her past the guards in Nepal and, just like that, they were in India.
 Once there, they traveled to a hotel where Ananya’s husband — the same husband who had promised her a beautiful life — sold her to a hotel to be used as a sex slave.
 This would be the last interaction they would share as husband and wife.
 Ananya could not believe this was her life.
 Still, she had a forgiving heart and wanted to believe that her husband would return for her one day.
 Unfortunately, that was not the case.
 One day ticked into the next, and Ananya can remember being held at the hotel for a total of four springs.
 She knows that from the ages of 15-19 she was forced, as a sex slave, to do anything the men who paid for her wanted.
 If she had refused, or given her traffickers any trouble, Ananya would have been tortured and starved until she complied.
 For four years, Ananya endured this terrible treatment every day.

-Once rescued, Ananya spent some time at the nearby Krishnanagar temporary shelter but was quickly transferred to the main shelter in Kathmandu to receive the services and help she needed.
+Once rescued, Ananya spent some time at the nearby Krishnanagar temporary shelter but was quickly transferred to a shelter in Kathmandu to receive the services and help she needed.
 Initially, all she could think of was returning home; Ananya did not want to stay at a shelter filled with strangers.
 The staff offered her a safe place to heal from the trauma she endured, but sadly she declined the offer.
 Ananaya insisted that she must return home and did not want to stay at the shelter.
 The staff never holds any girl that wishes to leave, but they do make it clear the door is always open for those who want to return.
 Additionally, the staff wanted Ananya to stay as long as possible because they had a suspicion that someone in her family was involved in her trafficking.
-Before leaving, Ananya was taken to see a doctor to have complete medical exam.
-Like all girls who are rescued through our partners, her case was documented with the local authorities as a trafficking case.
+Before leaving, Ananya was taken to see a doctor to have a complete medical exam.
+Like all girls who are rescued through this program, her case was documented with the local authorities as a trafficking case

 Following this, Ananya chose to make the long journey back to her home village.
 She soon learned, however, that things were not as she had hoped.
 She spent years believing that her family had been stressed and worried following her departure, that they would be overwhelmingly happy to have her home and that they would shower her with love upon her arrival.
 This is not what she came home to.
 Within five days of being home, Ananya tragically learned that her own family was involved in her trafficking.
-Without her family to turn to, we are so grateful she made the choice to return to the PRC shelter – a place where she has found safety and love ever since.
+Without her family to turn to, we are so grateful she made the choice to return to the shelter – a place where she has found safety and love ever since.

-Currently, Ananya works at one of our border monitoring stations as a staff member.
+Currently, Ananya works at a border monitoring station as a staff member.
 She was trained in data entry and now inputs all of the information about girls who are interviewed, repatriated and rescued.
 Additionally, due to Ananya’s unique experience and deep recovery, she is now one of the first points of communication for girls who have been victimized and are rescued.
 In this role, she helped Sita, a young girl sold by her sister into trafficking.
 Ananya served as the first contact for Sita following her rescue, was responsible for writing the police report, and was even present when Sita’s sister was found and brought to justice.
 We are excited to announce that because of Ananya’s help with the police report, Sita’s sister was arrested!

 Ananya excels at these tasks because she knows the victims’ pain and all they have suffered.
 Her story of strength, as well as her perpetually warm spirit, bring comfort to those who are experiencing the shock and trauma of living within the world of modern slavery.